chapdel/fmc/docs/installation/in-an-existing-laravel-app.md

 Mailcoach can use different mailers for sending confirmation & welcome mails and campaign mails.
 This way you can keep very good reputations with the mailer service you use for campaign mails, as the confirmation mails might bounce.

-To use different mailers, fill in the name of configured mailers in the `campaigns.mailer` and `transactioal.mailer` of the `mailcoach.php` config file.
+To use different mailers, fill in the name of configured mailers in the `campaigns.mailer` and `transactional.mailer` of the `mailcoach.php` config file.

 To configure tracking open, clicks, bounces & complaints, follow the instruction on the dedicated docs page of each supported service.